joshuaskelly/lutr/README.md

 You want to help make lutr better?
 High-five!
 Feel free to submit a pull request.

 Did you make something mind-blowingly awesome using lutr?
 Right on!
-Please feel free to share the awesomeness with me.
+Do share the awesomeness with me.

 ## Credit